Thursday, September 25, 2025

 Sweetheart, I wish every young woman knew how desire affects women.
 During fertile parts of your cycle, a light touch or kiss can stir feelings that surprise you.
 You can be swept up with desire before you can think.

 Most men feel desire most of the time so they learn to control it.
-It’s not wrong, but they may not realize how vulnerable a woman can be when her body responds to him in a way that surprises her.
+They may not realize how vulnerable a woman can be when her body responds to him in a way that surprises her.
 If you’re with someone you like, your desire can draw you faster than you ever wanted.

 That’s why it’s so important to protect yourself.
 You need time to think, to pray, to know your heart.
-Some men take your physical response as “Yes!” even if you haven’t agreed.
-If things go too far, they may say, “She wanted it,” and leave you to carry the emotional load alone.
+He may take your physical response as “Yes!” even if you haven’t agreed.
+If things go too far, he may say, “She wanted it,” and leave you to carry the emotional load alone.

 You are worth more than that.
 Your body is precious, and your heart is more precious.
 Learn your rhythms.
 Know your boundaries.
 Use chaperones.
 Don’t be afraid to ask to go home if something feels wrong.
 A good man will honor that.
 He’ll wait, he’ll listen, and he’ll cherish all of you for the future, not just the moment.